rikhuijzer/SIRUS.jl/paper/paper.md

       probability 1 - p.
 ```

-This shows that the model contains 8 rules.
-The first rule, for example, can be interpreted as:
+This shows that the model contains 8 rules where the first rule, for example, can be interpreted as:

 _If the number of detected axillary nodes is lower than 8, then take 0.156, otherwise take 0.031._